 A. Natural Emulsifying Agents

-- Acacia (Gum Arabic): Most widely used in oral emulsions.
+- Acacia (gum arabic): The most widely used in oral emulsions.
 Ratio for primary emulsion: 4:2:1 (oil:water:acacia).

 - Tragacanth: Used in combination with acacia.